FlexItem is used within Flex to lay out other components in your app.

 it accepts any of Box's props.
 Note that this is still

-true when using the flex
+true when using the flex prop, as

 Flex also composes Box.